 This year, the government's Standards & Testing Agency have published an information leaflet for parents about the results from the National Curriculum assessments at the end of Key Stage 2 (Year 6).
 Click here to read it.

 All schools are legally required to publish the results of the National Curriculum tests at KS2 annually.
-This year has been the first year that the government have used scaled scores and new progress measures and this will take some time to bed in.
-The scores in the table below cannot in any way be compared to previous year's of attainment and progress as there was a greater level of challenge both in the curriculum taught last year and in the tests that were set.
-You can read more from the Department for Education HERE.
+2016 was the first year that the government used scaled scores and new progress measures and this will take some time to bed in; you can read more about this from the Department for Education HERE.